Avoiding payment delays How automated client payments improve cash flow

 Takes too much time

 Processing manual payments takes a lot of time.
 Many tasks are repetitive, like matching paid invoices and entering bank details for regular card payments.
-A recent study found that small businesses spend about 3.6 hours a week matching payments manually.
+A recent industry report found that small businesses spend about 3.6 hours a week matching payments manually.
 These time-consuming tasks cost businesses money and time that could be used for other things, like improving processes or analysing the business.

 Costs more

 Manual payments also cost more than automated ones.
 This isn’t just because you need more staff.
-For example, many banks charge higher fees for manual transactions than automated ones.
+For example, many banks often charge higher fees for manual transactions than automated ones.

 Hard to grow